 G Adventures suspends all tours until 31st July.

 Any traveller booked on a tour departing before the 31st of May will be eligible for a 110% travel credit of all land services, including pre or post nights and transfers, which can be used on any tour departing within the next two years.

-US bans travel from Europe for 30 days including UK & Ireland.
+US bans travel from Europe including UK & Ireland.

 President Donald Trump has amended the US travel ban to include Ireland and UK effective midnight 16th March.The ban applies to anyone who has been in Europe within 14 days prior to their arrival in the US.
 This does not apply to US citizens, however they will have to undergo health screenings on arrival.

 Travel Insurance to exclude Covid-19 for new policies issued.